lvella/libflatview/README.md

 This library provides a way to see a group of files as a single addressable byte array.
-The files are directly mapped into memory to avoid buffer copies and faster network send/receive, when leaving data cache management to the OS.
+The files are directly mapped into memory to avoid buffer copies and faster network send/receive, while leaving data cache management to the OS.
 The mappings themselves are cached to prevent frequent system calls.

 It was specifically designed for BitTorrent V1 applications, where all the files in a torrent are seen as a big byte array for hashing and addressing purposes.